Modern Architecture in Barcelona - A Guide to some of Barcelona's Most Iconic Modern Buildings

 Rumour has it that this was designed before Norman Foster's 'gherkin' in London.
 It is designed to give the impression of a shoot of water - a geiser.
 This explains the shimmering colours that run through the building.
 There is also a pool of water running around the bottom of the building like a moat.
 The building has three layers of 'skin' - one of corrugated iron, one of glass and one of coloured windows.

-Metro: Clot (Red Line, L1) or (Purple Line, L2)
+Metro: Clot (Red Line, L1) and (Purple Line, L2)

 If you go to visit the building it is really important that you check out the lobby.
 The rest of the building is private but it is free to enter the lobby.
 It is an impressive space - the small windows on the building allow pinholes of light to stream into the building.
 It gives the feeling of being in an old church with stained glass windows.